Green antelopehorn in flower.

 Green antelopehorn

-Green antelopehorn (Asclepias viridis) by Alan Cressler, Lady Bird Johnson Wildflower Center.
+Pictured above: Green antelopehorn (Asclepias viridis) by Emily Bell.
 Click on terms for botanical definitions.
 View post as a PDF

 Green antelopehorn is an herbaceous perennial wildflower found in pinelands, pine rocklands and disturbed areas in a few Florida counties.
 It flowers winter through summer, with peak blooms in spring.
-Like many members of the milkweed family, Green antelopehorn is a larval host plant for Monarch, Queen and Soldier butterflies.
-Their caterpillars have adapted to feed on the plant, which contains a milky latex that is toxic to most animals.
-The flowers are also an important nectar source for bees and wasps.
+The flowers are an important nectar source for bees and wasps.
+Like all members of the Asclepias genus, Green antelopehorn is a larval host plant for Monarch, Queen and Soldier butterflies.
+The plant contains a milky latex that is toxic to most animals, but Monarch, Queen and Soldier caterpillars are adapted to feed on them despite the chemical defense.
+Learn more about Monarchs and Milkweed in Florida here.

 Green antelopehorn’s flowers are born in large umbels with ±10 flowers in each umbel.
 Corollas consist of five erect petals that may be white or green with a yellowish or purplish tinge.
 Stamens are purple.
 Despite having “horn” in its common name, the flowers lack the horned structure that are common to many milkweed species.
 Calyx is five-lobed.
 Leaves are coarse, petiolate and lanceolate to oblong or ovate.
 Leaf margins are entire.
 Arrangement may be alternate or almost opposite.
 Stems are stout and may be erect or sprawling.
 Stems and leaves exude a milky sap when broken.
 The plant has a long taproot that aids in drought resistance.
 Seeds are born in ovoid follicles that dry and split open as the fruit matures.
 Each seed is attached to a white silky pappus that catches the wind and aids in dispersal.